daniaokuye/winnerineast.github.io/README.md

 - [tpu](https://github.com/winnerineast/tpu):This repository is a collection of reference models and tools used with Cloud TPUs.
 - [turicreate](https://github.com/winnerineast/turicreate):Turi Create simplifies the MacOS/iOS development of custom machine learning models.
 You don't have to be a machine learning expert to add recommendations, object detection, image classification, image similarity or activity classification to your app.
 - [tensorflow](https://github.com/winnerineast/tensorflow): a famous deep learning platform from google.
+- [tensorflow-dataset](https://github.com/winnerineast/datasets):TensorFlow Datasets provides many public datasets as tf.data.Datasets.
+- [tensorflow-ecosystem](https://github.com/winnerineast/ecosystem):This repository contains examples for integrating TensorFlow with other open-source frameworks.
+The examples are minimal and intended for use as templates.
+Users can tailor the templates for their own use-cases.
 - [tensorflow-examples](https://github.com/winnerineast/examples): Tensorflow examples from official website.
 - [tensorflow-graphics](https://github.com/winnerineast/graphics):The last few years have seen a rise in novel differentiable graphics layers which can be inserted in neural network architectures.
 From spatial transformers to differentiable graphics renderers, these new layers leverage the knowledge acquired over years of computer vision and graphics research to build new and more efficient network architectures.
 Explicitly modeling geometric priors and constraints into neural networks opens up the door to architectures that can be trained robustly, efficiently, and more importantly, in a self-supervised fashion.
 - [tensorflow-models](https://github.com/winnerineast/models): Models built with tensorflow.
+- [tensorflow-serving](https://github.com/winnerineast/serving):TensorFlow Serving is a flexible, high-performance serving system for machine learning models, designed for production environments.
+It deals with the inference aspect of machine learning, taking models after training and managing their lifetimes, providing clients with versioned access via a high-performance, reference-counted lookup table.
+TensorFlow Serving provides out-of-the-box integration with TensorFlow models, but can be easily extended to serve other types of models and data.
 - [Tensor Network](https://github.com/winnerineast/TensorNetwork):A tensor network wrapper for TensorFlow, JAX, and Numpy.
 - [tensorflow-model-optimization](https://github.com/winnerineast/model-optimization) Algorithm optimization with tensorflow.
 - [tfpyth](https://github.com/winnerineast/tfpyth): Putting Tensorflow back in PyTorch, back in Tensorflow.